Kourtney Kardashian Hits Back With Unedited Body PIc After Kim Photo

 “Of course she would post a picture where she looks good and outshines Kourt,” one user wrote, while another added, “Tell me Kim and Kourtney are feuding without telling me Kim and Kourtney are feuding.”

-And while Kourtney is said to have slammed the criticism and claimed to love the photo in a since deleted tweet, she has since taken to social media to post her own bikini snaps amid the uproar.
+And while Kourtney slammed the criticism and claimed to love the photo in a since-deleted message, she has since taken to social media to post her own bikini snaps amid the uproar.

 The Poosh founder posted a bikini photo to Instagram taken on the beachside vacation she took with husband Travis Barker and their kids.